Job Market Paper

 Presentations:

-Detecting informed trade by corporate insiders is costly and is the subject of significant regulatory and market scrutiny.
-We introduce a mixture model that leverages the cross-section of insiders' past returns to infer which insiders are more likely to engage in informed trade.
-The estimation explicitly accounts for the noisiness of insiders' performance histories.
-Out-of-sample returns are higher for stocks traded by insiders identified as more likely to use information, and prices reflect this information faster over the last decade.
-The model for insiders implies a person-specific mixture distribution that can be used to classify whether any disclosed trade is informed.
+We introduce a mixture model that leverages the cross-section of insiders’ trade histories to infer which insiders are more likely to engage in informed trade.
+The estimation explicitly accounts for the profitability and noisiness of insiders' past performance.
+Out-of-sample returns are higher for stocks traded by insiders identified as more likely to use information.
+Prices reflect this information faster over the last decade.
+The model for insiders informs a person-specific mixture distribution that is used to classify whether any disclosed trade is informed.
+Whether trades are prescheduled, option-related, or by inside blockholders significantly relates to the probability they are informed.

 Presentations: